-- Impact 1: Loss of habitat containing protected species or Species of Special Concern and / or habitats that could contain species listed as Critically Endangered and or Vulnerable - Impact 2: Loss of any critical ecological corridors and the connectivity of habitats which are linked to future conservation plans or protected areas expansion and NFEPAs, associated within any riverine or wetland systems. - Impact 3: Potential spread of alien vegetation - Impact 4: Loss of riparian habitat - Impact 5: Changes to the hydrological regime and increased potential for erosion - Impact 6: Changes to water quality
+- Impact 1: Loss of habitat containing protected species or Species of Special Concern and / or habitats that could contain listed as Critically Endangered and or Vulnerable species. - Impact 2: Loss of any critical corridors and connect habitats that are linked to any future conservation plans or protected areas expansion and NFEPAs, associated within any riverine or wetland systems. - Impact 3: Potential spread of alien vegetation. - Impact 4: Loss of riparian habitat. - Impact 5: Changes to the hydrological regime and increased potential for erosion. - Impact 6: Changes to water quality.

-11.2.1 Construction and Decommissioning Phase
+10.2.1 Construction and Decommissioning Phase

-Nature of the impact: Loss of vegetation and in particular species / habitats that could contain species listed as Critically Endangered and or Vulnerable (direct)
+Nature of the impact: Loss of vegetation and in particular species / habitats that could contain listed as Critically Endangered and or Vulnerable species (direct).

-Description of Impact: Activities resulting in physical disturbance of aquatic systems which provide ecosystem services, especially where new water course crossings are required or large hard engineered surfaces are placed within the buffer zones.
-Losses can also include a functional loss, through change in vegetation type via alien encroachment, thus reducing aquatic biodiversity.
+Description of Impact: Activities resulting in physical disturbance of aquatic systems which provide ecosystem services, especially where new crossings are made or large hard engineered surfaces are placed within the buffer zones.
+Loss can also include a functional loss, through change in vegetation type via alien encroachment, reducing aquatic biodiversity